javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 # Variable scope

 JavaScript is a very function-oriented language.
 It gives us a lot of freedom.
-A function can be created dynamically, passed as an argument to another function and called from a totally different place of code later.
+A function can be created at any moment, passed as an argument to another function, and then called from a totally different place of code later.

 We already know that a function can access variables outside of it.

+But what happens if these "outer" variables change since a function is created?
+Will the function see newer values the old ones?

+And if a function is passed along as a parameter and called from another place of code, will it get access to outer variables at the new place?

-Now let's expand our knowledge to include more complex scenarios.
+Let's expand our knowledge to understand these scenarios and more complex ones.

 ```smart header="We'll talk about `let/const` variables here"
 In JavaScript, there are 3 ways to declare a variable: `let`, `const` (the modern ones), and `var` (the remnant of the past).